Immortale-dev/QTest/README.md

 #### IT_ONLY (string description, {})
 `IT_ONLY` macro has the same syntax, call rules and used for the same purposes as `IT`, but it is disabling all another tests to be called that are not marked as `_ONLY`.

-This macro also used for the debugging purposes, when you want to focus on the one or few important test cases.
-But unlike the `IT_SKIP`, tests that was "filtered" by `IT_ONLY` rule will not be showed in the test results.
+This macro also used for the debugging purposes, when you want to focus on the one or few important test cases, but unlike the `IT_SKIP`, tests that were "filtered" by `IT_ONLY` rule will not be showed in the test results.

-***Important:*** those macros will work as expected only if additionally `TEST_ONLY_RULE` variable is defined before the `#include "qtest.hpp"`.
-Otherwise it will work as a simple `DESCRIBE` rule.
+***Important:*** this macro will work as expected only if additionally `TEST_ONLY_RULE` variable is defined before the `#include "qtest.hpp"`.
+Otherwise it will work as a simple `IT` rule.
 ____

 #### EXPECT (T value)
-This macro used to resolve the test cases.
+This macro used to resolve the test case.
 It is required one parameter to be passed.
-You can send any **value** type you want to proceed with in your test case, this macro will return **QTestExpect** class instance, which has different methods to proceed with.
-You can find all available methods in [QTestExpect class](#QTestExpect) section.
+You can send any **value** type you want, this macro will return **QTestExpect** class instance, which has different methods to proceed with.
+You can find all available methods in [QTestExpect class](#qtestexpect-t-actual) section.

 You can use as many `EXPECT` calls as you need for every separate test case.
 ***Exapmle:***